Legal Aid Institute (Jakarta): Legal aid in indonesia

-Despite the provisions set out in this Law, it was criticized for lacking a system of implementation of the provisions it outlined.
-The Advocates Law was essential to legal aid in Indonesia prior to the era of the new legal aid, and currently still provides a foundation for the provision of legal aid which the new provisions add to or build off of.

 New Legal Aid

 The beginning of the New Legal Aid in Indonesia was marked by the drafting of Law 16/2011.
 This law marked an important change in legal aid in Indonesia.
 Prior to the creation of Law 16/2011, legal aid and public interest law organizations, including LBH Jakarta, conducted their work without legislative or regulatory structures.
 Legal aid NGOs operated off of minimal decrees issued on behalf of the Indonesian Supreme Court, and the Advocates Law of 2003.

 Law 16/2011 adds several definitions for legal aid and those who receive legal aid.
 According to this law legal aid is defined as, "legal assistance that is given by a legal aid provider free of charge to the recipient of legal aid" and the recipient of legal aid is defined as "a poor person or group, and the provision of legal aid includes criminal, civil, and administrative matters, both litigious and non-litigious" This new law was a critical development for legal aid in Indonesia; until this piece of legislation was created the only guidelines regarding legal aid specifically existed in the Advocates Law.
 However, this new law outlines many more relevant aspects of legal aid such as those who are qualified to give and receive legal aid, in addition to the standards that must be met when administering forms of legal aid.